How herpes viruses can affect your mouth (with helpful pictures)

 Other types of herpes viruses that can affect the mouth:

-In addition to HSV1, other herpes viruses can also cause infections in the mouth.
+Aside from HSV-1, other viruses in the herpes family can also cause infections in the mouth.
 These include:

-• VZV (Varicella Zoster Virus): VZV is responsible for chickenpox and shingles.
-During the shingles phase, which usually occurs later in life when the virus reactivates (more often after age 50), it can affect any part of the mouth, such as the gums, cheeks, roof of the mouth, and lips.
-The lesions usually follow a specific nerve path and affect only one side of the mouth.
+• VZV (Varicella Zoster Virus): VZV is also common and can cause two conditions: chickenpox (the primary infection) and shingles (the secondary infection).
+Shingles occurs when the dormant VZV reactivates, which is more likely to occur after age 50.
+It can cause a painful rash in any area of the mouth, such as the gums, cheeks, roof of the mouth, and lips.
+The sores usually follow a specific nerve path and affect only one side of the mouth.

-• HSV2 (Herpes Simplex Virus Type 2): HSV2 primarily affects the genital area.
-But it can occasionally be transmitted to the mouth, resulting in oral herpes.
+• HSV2 (Herpes Simplex Virus Type 2): HSV-2 primarily affects the genital area, but it can occasionally be transmitted to the mouth, causing oral herpes.

 • EBV (Epstein-Barr Virus): EBV is associated with many conditions like infectious mononucleosis, commonly known as mono.
 It is highly contagious and mainly spreads through saliva.
 In addition to symptoms like swollen lymph nodes, fever, headache, and fatigue, mono can also cause bleeding, painful, and ulcerated gums.